jbsparrow/CyberDropDownloader/docs/reference/configuration-options/global-settings/general.md

 {% endhint %}

 {% hint style="warning" %}
-This wiki does not covert flaresolverr setup process.
+This wiki does not cover flaresolverr setup process.
 If you need help, refer to their documentation.
-Please do not open issues related to flaresolverr or DDoS-Guard.
+Please do not open issues related to flaresolverr or `DDoS-Guard`.
 See: [How to extract cookies (DDoSGuard or login errors) #839](https://github.com/jbsparrow/CyberDropDownloader/discussions/839) for alternatives using cookies
 {% endhint %}